 Use alcohol to help control the slugs in your garden by fashioning a beer trap.
 Take a glass jar and bury it in your garden so that the top of it is level with the soil.
 Fill it with beer to about one inch below the top of the jar.
 The slugs will be attracted to the beer, and will then become trapped within the jar.

-To be able to say you have legitimate organic and credible crops, you will need to be certified as having an organic garden.
+To make a credible claim that your crops are organically grown, you should be certified as organic by a credible organization.
 This will result in generating more sales and creating a loyal customer base.

 It can be hard to grow an organic garden without chemicals, but the end result is worth the effort.
 Even though the claims of the chemicals may be astounding, the organic way is always going to provide the best reward to you and whoever is eating your crops.

 If you’d like to improve the health of your soil, try adding some mulch.
 The soil will be efficiently protected.
 On hot days, mulch will also protect your plant’s roots by keeping them moist and cool.
 Mulch also slows the rate at which water evaporates, which improves your soil’s ability to retain moisture.
 It also keeps the weeds under control.

 If plants are inundated with too much water, it becomes more difficult for roots to pull nutrients out of the soil.
 Always be sure to check the weather and keep a tight watering schedule.
 It’s important that your plants do not take on too much water.
 Depending on the weather, you might want to skip watering for the day.

 Among the most important features of organic produce is the fact that it has not been exposed to harmful pesticides.
 Although this is great for your health, you need to make sure that you check all the produce careful for any bugs or pests before consuming.